 3. It is the Age for Activity

 Typically, toddlers do not rest at all.
 It is the phase in which they develop their motor skills and explore the world.
 And that’s precisely what you should make playtime about!

-Toddlers are at the stage where they are learning at a rapid pace, and getting to know their physical abilities.
+Toddlers are at the stage where they are learning rapidly and getting to know their physical abilities.

-They do have a sense of danger, but they are always doing risky things like jumping, climbing, and rolling around.
+They have a sense of danger, but they are always doing risky things like jumping, climbing, and rolling around.
 This is an appropriate age for buying them toys that encourage activity.

-For instance, toys like balls for playing catch, tricycles, pull toys, wagons, and gardening tools will be a delight for your baby.
+For instance, toys like balls for playing catch, tricycles, pull toys, wagons, and electric cars for kids will make them delighted.
 Even carrying them around in strollers can be fun toys for your toddler.

 Check out the Snugbaby website for some suitable options.

 4. Multipurpose Toys are Fun

 Sure there are a variety of toys with unique functions.
 But consider keeping some in your stock with more than one use.
 Multipurpose toys are not only long-lasting and budget-friendly, but they also provide the right stimulation for your child’s brain.

 Examples of the toys I’m talking about are blocks, cups for playing with sand, wooden cubes, cardboard tubes, etc. These toys are usually known as “open-ended.